Sword of Origin: Zero

-A note card appeared in front of the white-haired girl.
+A note card appeared in front of her.
 "What's this?"

 'If you keep talking, I'll make Archer die protecting you.'

 Taiga gave a stiff nod.
-"Until next time, Reader-san!
+"Until next time, Readers!
 Try to keep Shirou out of trouble!
-And don't let him make a heroic sacrifice to bring-"
+And don't let him make a heroic sacrifice in A Different Path to bring-"

 The door slammed shut, and the dojo faded back into the darkness from which it came.